The Peacock

 • The cosy bar and lounge make lovely places to linger with a drink and a book, and the riverside garden is beautiful in summer

-• The Peak District offers some of Britain's finest scenery, as well as impressive stately homes such as Chatsworth and Haddon Hall (guests get discounts and complimentary tickets to these)
+• The Peak District offers some of Britain's finest scenery, as well as impressive stately homes such as Chatsworth and Haddon Hall (guests get complimentary tickets to the latter)

 • The hotel owns a 7-mile stretch along the Rivers Wye and Derwent, famous for their wild rainbow trout